FunderburkM/TickingPluginDocs/Implementation.md

 # Implementation

+> Important: Check the [Notes Section](/Notes.md#more-about-the-plugin) for information on what is required from an object perspective to be compatible with the plugin.

 The Setup is simple.
 Implement the `CI_WAdmin_Tick` interface on any object that you wish to tick pooled.
 Whether it is an actor, a component, a widget, or _any_ Object class.

 ![Image](/Resources/MT_InterfaceSetting.png)